Why you should try cloud staffing

-It refers to the practice of hiring and onboarding employees without having to be physically present in the office.
+It refers to hiring and onboarding employees without being physically present in the office.
 But in most cases of cloud staffing, more than half of your team will be working offshore.
 That means different time zones, cultures, and working habits.
-Those are not inherently bad things but they may invoke challenges for everyone involved.
+Those are not inherently bad things, but they may invoke challenges for everyone involved.

 Similar to cloud computing, cloud staffing gives you flexibility.
 Getting a full team and its benefits without having to worry about the process of it.